RobTillaart/WaveMix/README.md

 WaveMix is a very simple library to mix two signals (A and B) with an adaptive weight.

-Depending on the weights applied the output signal (O) looks more on signal A or on signal B.
+Depending on the weights applied the output signal (O) looks more on signal A or on signal B. A gain can be applied to amplify weak signals or to be used for modulation.

 Inspired by - https://www.codeproject.com/Articles/5323200/On-how-to-mix-two-signals-by-using-Spectral-Foreca